 Baylor University Ruben Santos Memorial Scholarship is presented to an outstanding junior or senior admitted to Baylor.
 Students submit an application for the scholarship, supported by letters from teachers and principals and other materials.
 Winners are selected by HOTRHF representatives.

-Calvin B. Smith Award to the most outstanding teacher of the year.
+The Calvin B. Smith Award is presented to the most outstanding teacher of the year.
 Winners are selected by HOTRHF representatives.

 Two additional HOTRHF awards are given each year based on measures of overall quality:

 Baylor University Department of History award for teachers